-Tis the season for outdoor family activities: Pick-up football games, ultimate frisbee, scenic jogs, mountain hikes through the foliage… But if your body is not prepared for these seasonal activities — hello pulled hamstring and neck spasms.
+Tis the season for finding creative family fitness activities.
+But if your body is not prepared for these seasonal activities — hello pulled hamstring and neck spasms.

 That’s why you should make sure to take time to focus on stretching those tightly wound quads, calves, hamstrings, and back; because you can’t keep it moving on Monday if, well, you can’t move.

 By increasing your flexibility, you can improve your athletic ability, increase your range of motion, and reduce the chance of future injury.
 But stretching can be tricky, especially if you’re a beginner or a little out of practice.
 That’s why it helps to have the whole family involved.
 Besides the fact that misery loves company (just kidding), a helping hand can make stretching a bit easier.